Are All Your Eggs In The Search Engine Basket?

 - Listed your site in quality directories related to your business?

 - Purchased a few adverts on sites that are complementary to your business?

 - Tried a social media promotion or ad campaign?

-- Created a Facebook page, Twitter and Instagram account for your business and run a genuine prize draw?
+- Created a Facebook page, Twitter and Instagram account for your business and run a genuine prize draw or some other promotion?

 - Started a small pay per click advertising campaign?